SmileyMan/snapPERL/README.md

            Check data and parity disks are present Check and confirm conf settings
            Mount and unmount parity
-           Go over code and clean
+           Custom commands at start and completion of script (rubylaser) Go over code and clean
            Drink beer!